HairongWu/Beetle/README.md

 </div>

 ## Features
-- Retrieving data form datalakes, such as Snowflake, Deeplake.
-- Retrieving data form vector db and graph db.
+- Connects with different kinds of databases, such as MySQL, Snowflake, Deeplake, vector DBs and graph DBs.
-- Automate Development processes (CI/CD, Data Migration, and Data Replication) using UI interfaces
+- Automates full development processes (such as design, coding, testing, CI/CD, Data Migration, and Data Replication) using UI interfaces
-- Automate knowledge graph creation process using UI interfaces
+- Automates knowledge graph creation process using UI interfaces
-- Manage and store large-scale multi-modal data
 - Provides interfaces for AI solutions

-## Development
+## Development Automation

 ### Data compare, merge, and edit